 But what can you do to guard your money and still have it growing while you wait?
 There are a few great places to safely place money until you want to purchase your home.
 These include FDIC-guaranteed bank accounts, FDIC-insured certificates of deposit, U.S. Treasury bills, money market accounts, and U.S. savings bonds.

 FDIC-Guaranteed Bank Accounts

 Standard bank accounts are always a safe place to store your cash.
 These include checking accounts and savings accounts at FDIC member banks.
-Not only can you access your money during regular banking hours without any penalty, but if your bank fails, the government will reimburse you up to $250,000.
+Not only can you access your money during regular banking hours without any penalty, but if your bank fails, the government will reimburse you for losses up to $250,000.
 The downside to these accounts is that they earn little to no interest, so your down payment money won't keep up with inflation.

 FDIC-Insured Certificates of Deposit (CDs)

-Offered by FDIC member financial institutions such as many community banks, a certificate of deposit is a special type of contract where you lend money to the bank for a specific amount of time, say three months or two years, in exchange for a guaranteed rate of return.
+Offered by FDIC member financial institutions such as many community banks, a certificate of deposit is a special type of contract where you lend money to the bank for a specific amount of time, such as three months or two years, in exchange for a guaranteed rate of return.
 Typically, the longer you agree to tie up your money at the bank, the more interest it will pay you.

 This option is best if you don't need your funds for quite some time.
 If you know you won’t buy a home for at least six months, you might get more favorable terms by purchasing a CD.

 U.S. Treasury Bills